eBay/akutan/docs/rfc_update.md

 graph".
 Additional "named graphs" are an idea we may want to consider in the future.

-Someday, Beam should probably purge deleted facts, rather than accumulating them.
+Someday, Akutan should probably purge deleted facts, rather than accumulating them.
 This should be defined by some policy (like keep monthly snapshots).
 This RFC also proposes a mechanism for automatically mapping external IDs to KIDs when the external ID is first used, but there is no automated mechanism to